Biden inaugural: Abrupt pivot to civility in post-Trump era

 St. Matthew, patron saint of civil servants, was a tax-collector and, on the brighter side, an apostle who spread the gospel exhorting people to “Love your enemies, bless them that curse you, do good to them that hate you,” according to the church’s teachings.

-Associated Press writers Ben Fox and Jill Colvin contributed to this report.
+Associated Press writers Ben Fox, Jill Colvin and Lynn Berry contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.